 In psychological and psychiatric research, the general factor discrimination is usually positive and falls within the range of 1.1 to 2.8 (Atkinson, 2018; Auné, 2020; Berkeljon, 2012; Raines, 2015).
 Previous studies have consistently shown that specific factor discriminations are typically smaller than the general factor, ranging from 0 to 1.5 (Wang et al., 2018).
 In the bifactor model, the general factor and specific factor are considered independent, with no correlation between them.
 In this study, the discrimination values for the general factor are set to range from 1.1 to 2.8, while the discrimination values for the specific factors are established within the range of 0 to 1.5.

 Item difficulty values can theoretically range from negative infinity to positive infinity, but in practice, they typically vary from -2 to +2 (Hambleton, 1993; Hambleton & Swaminathan, 1985).
 Psychological and psychiatric tests often use a four-point Likert scale to measure latent traits or personalities (Auné et al., 2020; Rijmen,2011).
-According Wang (2018), this study generated normally distributed thresholds, b1[−2, −0.67], b2[−0.67, 0.67], and b3[0.67, 2], for three thresholds (locations) to distinguish the possibilities of choosing each item.
+According to Wang (2018), this study generated normally distributed thresholds, b1[−2, −0.67], b2[−0.67, 0.67], and b3[0.67, 2], for three thresholds (locations) to distinguish the possibilities of choosing each item.

 Person ability parameter

-The values for asymmetry and kurtosis between -2 and +2 are considered acceptable in order to prove normal univariate distribution (George & Mallery, 2010).
+The values for skewness and kurtosis between -2 and +2 are considered acceptable for assuming normality (George & Mallery, 2010).
 Hair et al. (2010) and Bryne (2010) argued that data is normal if skewness is between ‐2 to +2 and kurtosis is between ‐7 to +7.
-Since, we simulate three level of nonnormality, normality (skewness: 0, kurtosis: 0), moderate nonnormality (skewness: 2, kurtosis: 7), and severe nonnormality (skewness: 3, kurtosis: 21).
-There were nine combinations of non-skewed, moderately skewed, and severely skewed.
-In this study, we employed the Fleishman method to generate non-normal distributions; this technique involves manipulating a normally distributed random variable using a cubic polynomial, thereby adjusting skewness and kurtosis through modification of the polynomial's coefficients (Fleishman, 1978).
+Thus, we simulate three level of nonnormality, normality (skewness: 0, kurtosis: 0), moderate nonnormality (skewness: 2, kurtosis: 7), and severe nonnormality (skewness: 3, kurtosis: 21).
+There were nine combinations of normality status for the general factor and specific factors.
+In this study, we employed the Fleishman method to generate nonnormal distributions; this technique involves manipulating a normally distributed random variable using a cubic polynomial, thereby adjusting skewness and kurtosis through modification of the polynomial's coefficients (Fleishman, 1978).
 All latent traits on specific factors (θs) are set equally.

 Estimation